Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Oktober 2025 23.30.46 UTC
+- WIB: Senin, 20 Oktober 2025 00.23.31 UTC
-- WITA: Senin, 20 Oktober 2025 00.30.46 UTC
+- WITA: Senin, 20 Oktober 2025 01.23.31 UTC
-- WIT: Senin, 20 Oktober 2025 01.30.46 UTC
+- WIT: Senin, 20 Oktober 2025 02.23.31 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

-Kategori: success
+Kategori: motivational